bigdoodr/bigdoodr.github.io/_posts/2024-09-12-org-actions.md

 Consider what websites you patronize and if their data usage policies address these items.

+To go really deep and reflect on how companies' IT Security should communicate with their employees, check out [honest.security](https://honest.security).

 # Org Responsibilities to Employees and Customers

 ### Password and Authentication Management